-What is student understanding and how do we measure it?
+How do we measure learners’ understanding?
 What sets the master teacher apart from the amateur?
 The masters have perfected assessment for understanding, rather than simply knowledge.
 However, in their oft-quoted book Understanding by Design, Grant Wiggins and Jay McTighe caution us to not use the word ‘understanding’ too loosely.
 They urge us to be “mindful of our tendency to use the words understand and know interchangeably.”

 Rather than by the object itself, understanding is better defined through the presence of the entities surrounding it.
 The following 5 skills are present in a student who understands.